 “However, in most cases they visit their doctor for various reasons multiple times during the months leading up to their diagnosis, which could represent opportunities to diagnose the cancer earlier.
 It’s important to find ways to ensure these patients can be diagnosed at an early stage.
 And this study highlights the need to support GPs and give them the tools to diagnose and refer patients promptly when they feel it’s necessary”, she continued.

-Have you or a loved one suffered due to delays in treatment or diagnosis?
+Have you or a loved one suffered due to delays in treatment or diagnosis of cancer?
 Pryers are a leading national firm of Medical Negligence Lawyers.
 Our dedicated team of lawyers and experts are well equipped to investigate and advise on all issues of medical treatment.